syndesisio/syndesis.io/content/docs/cli.md

 All you need is to have `bash`, `curl` and `oc` installed and you need to be connected to an OpenShift cluster.

-Use `install-syndesis --help` for a list of options (which is a subset of `syndesis install` described above)
+Use `install-syndesis --help` for a list of options (which is a subset of `syndesis install` described above).